humhei/FPublisher/README.md

-# Using fsharp types to replace fake target (An alternative to Fake.Target)
+# Fullly typed fake target for resuable and stateful
+(always use message and state type)

+## Usage:
+Please directly contribute to this PR instead of writing you own targets